 What happens if my topic of interest is not directly related to the IIS’ core areas?

-You may apply to for AKF scholarships: http://www.akdn.org/akf_scholarships (that page also includes a useful link with a list of international and country-specific scholarships)
+You may apply to for AKF scholarships: https://www.akdn.org/our-agencies/aga-khan-foundation/international-scholarship-programme (the page also includes a useful link with a list of international and country-specific scholarships).

 Does the scholarship include travel money for conferences or book allowances?

 No. You normallly apply for these to your the university where you have been accepted for the PhD degree.

 In recent years, doctoral scholarships have been awarded to the following students: